-The WCRC Board made two changes to the 2022 Local Road Match.
-First, the WCRC Board simplified the program, combining the conventional and drainage categories into one allocation that can be used for any type of local road improvement.
-Second, the WCRC Board increased the overall fund by \$200,000, resulting in a total of \$1.5 million assigned to the Local Road Matching Program this year.
+This year, the WCRC Board approved a total of \$1.5 million for the Local Road Matching Program.
 These funds are allocated to each township based on the distribution formula used by MDOT to distribute local road funds to the 83 counties of Michigan.